Collect IIS logs in Azure Monitor

 Configure IIS logs in Azure Monitor from the Advanced Settings menu.
 There is no configuration required other than selecting Collect W3C format IIS log files.

-Azure Monitor collects IIS log entries from each agent each time the log timestamp changes or a new file is created.
+Azure Monitor collects IIS log entries from each agent each time the log timestamp changes.
 The log is read every 5 minutes.
+If for any reason IIS doesn't update the timestamp before the rollover time when a new file is created, entries will be collected following creation of the new file.
 The frequency of new file creation is controlled by the Log File Rollover Schedule setting for the IIS site, which is once a day by default.
-If for any reason IIS doesn't update the timestamp before the rollover time, if the setting is Hourly, Azure Monitor collects the log each hour.
+If the setting is Hourly, Azure Monitor collects the log each hour.
 If the setting is Daily, Azure Monitor collects the log every 24 hours.

 IIS log record properties